What Jobs To Do In the Garden In September

 Make the most of what is left of the evening daylight.
 I love to sit out in my garden in the evenings, just as it is becoming dusk.
 Everything quietens, slows down.
 I can listen to the birds evensong and take stock of my day.
 It’s peaceful.

-Please share this blog with your friends and family and on social media and drop me message, questions, thoughts and your views on the comments box.
+Please share this blog with your friends and family and on social media and drop me a message, questions, thoughts and your views in the comments box.
+I enjoy hearing from you and I always reply as soon as possible.